rhezab/smile/docs/testing.md

 ### Unit/Component tests

 Unit tests apply to a particular piece of code in isolation.
 For example, a test might be written to verify a function or component.
 Testing for the web is complicated by the fact that your code runs and interacts with several other programs such as the browser or possible databases.
-In the unit testing approach we will consider, we will use tools which are called "headless" in the sense that the run the code in a "virtual browser" that doesn't directly open a browser window.
+In the unit testing approach we will consider, we will use tools that are called "headless" in the sense that the run the code in a "virtual browser" that doesn't directly open a browser window.
 This can be useful for bits of logic that are not directly displayed as well as generally testing smaller pieces of code.

 There is one downside to unit tests for web applications which is that the test doesn't render a "visible" version of your user interface, nor does it often embed the unit in an overall application structure.
 As a result, even if a set of unit/component tests passes, the overall application (e.g., database, etc...) might still have bugs.